frkn2076/NET-Template/README.md

 # NET-Template

-## Use environment variables as constant.
+## Use Environment Variables as constant.
 * Prebuild the **Infra.Constants** project to generate source code for environment variables as constant in PrebuiltVariables.cs file.

 *PATH: ..\Infra\Constants\Infra.Constants\PrebuiltVariables.cs*